-Days 11-12, Mon-Tue, 20-21 Nov.
+Days 11-12, Tue-Wed, 5-6 Nov.
 Curitiba (Parana) to Porto Alegre, Rio Grande do Sul.
 This morning we'll go for Canebrake Groundcreeper, if anyone needs it (just kidding) then fly to Porto Alegre, bustling capital of Rio Grande do Sul, where we'll enjoy another potentially massive lunch at a traditional gaucho churrascaria (find control, people!) and a two-hour drive up the eastern escarpment to the little town of Sao Francisco de Paula.
 Our lodging here is especially charming, located outside town in an old Araucaria forest, with Long-tufted Screech-Owls and Speckle-breasted Antpitta (actually an undescribed species to be named shortly) right on the grounds!
 Other species we'll hope for here and in other forested areas nearby include Slaty-breasted Wood-Rail, Red-spectacled, Vinaceous, and Blue-bellied parrots, Mottled Piculet, Olive Spinetail, Araucaria and Striolated tit-spinetails, Sharp-billed Treehunter, Rufous-breasted Leaftosser, Rufous Gnateater, Brown-breasted Pygmy-Tyrant, Blacksmith (Eastern Slaty) Thrush (a late-arriving breeder), the spectacular Chestnut-backed Tanager, and Green-throated Euphonia.
 Nights in Sao Francisco de Paula.

-Days 13-15, Wed-Fri, 22-24 Nov.
-Highlands of the far South, and HAPPY THANKSGIVING!
+Days 13-15, Thu-Sat, 7-9 Nov.
+Highlands of the far South.
 The highlands of southeastern Brazil are typically cool and comfortable, but sometimes quite chilly, especially in the early morning, with temperatures as low as the mid-50s.
 Sunny days, however, are common, and daytime highs often approach 80 degrees.
 Scenery in this region is wonderful.
 Most of our birding will be along roads in open country, but we will definitely be walking through some marshy places, too, so your rubber boots should be available on the bus.
 Most of the open-country specialties of the far south are listed above, under the Rio Grande do Sul "Birding Areas" heading.
-There is a good chance that several late migrants-Ochre-breasted Pipit, Bearded Tachuri, and Tawny-bellied and Black-bellied seedeaters-will have arrived on breeding territories.
+There is a good chance that several late migrants-Ochrebreasted Pipit, Bearded Tachuri, and Tawny-bellied and Black-bellied seedeaters-will have arrived on breeding territories.
 A very rare bird to be sought in this region is a highly distinctive new species of seedeater that received its formal name in October 2013-Sporophila beltoni, Tropeiro Seedeater; we'll have an excellent chance of seeing it!
 On one day we'll do some significant hiking through hilly grasslands in search of these birds.
 Nights in Sao Francisco de Paula.

-Day 16, Sat, 25 Nov.
+Day 16, Sun, 10 Nov.
 Porto Alegre (Rio Grande do Sul) to Sao Paulo; flights home.
 We'll probably have at least part of this morning to bird the lowland marshes, etc., near Porto Alegre to see a wide variety of herons, storks, and ibises, along with some passerine birds typical of these far southern latitudes, most of which are not available on the rest of the tour (but are common south into Uruguay and Argentina).
 We'll make a special effort to find Rufous-sided Crake, Blackish Rail (if these have not already been seen well), Chotoy Spinetail, and White Monjita.
-We'll try to plan time for a final delicious churrascaria lunch (depends on flight schedules) before flying direct to Sao Paulo, arriving in plenty of time to check in for international flights (timing of this whole day depends on flight schedules at the time of our tour).
+We'll then have lunch before flying direct to Sao Paulo, arriving in plenty of time to check in for international flights (timing of this whole day depends on flight schedules at the time of our tour).
 Que tenham uma boa viagem!